markphip/edgeldap/README.md

 Run the Server
 --------------

-To run this just clone this repository and run: `docker-compose up`.
-This will start the SVN Edge and LDAP servers and load the LDAP schema with a few test users:
+To run this just clone this repository and run: `docker-compose up --build`.
+This will start the SVN Edge and LDAP servers and load the LDAP schema with a few test users loaded from [ldap/ldap-openldap-docker-init.diff]():

 | Username  	| Password  	|
 |---	|---	|